Straightly/attention/Writing/AI-Security-Paper/AI-Agent-Security-Authentication-Authorization.md

-# Security of AI Agents: Authentication and Authorization in the Age of Autonomous Systems
+# Security of AI Agents: But Agents have been here for a long time, they are called programmers.

 **Author:** [Your Name]
 **Date:** October 16, 2025